WolfDen133/NEA-Docs/Analysis.md

 And we can now see that this is working.
 We can now move onto the next section.

 ### Camera system
-This will be a breif explanation explaining how the camera controller works.
-Now when our controller is in a menu, there is no camera present, as we are rendering straight to the physical x and y position of the screen.
+Now when our user is in a menu, there is no camera present, as we are rendering straight to the physical x and y position of the screen.
 So we dont need to worry about rendering the menus at the cameras position.

 However, when we are in game, we need to render the game at the cameras position.